MPC Threshold Signature Protocol

 Security Guarantees

-• Multiple approvers supported: each approver holds an independently encrypted copy of the customer share, allowing secure multi-user wallets.
-Thanks to DKLs23’s support for share rotation, users can be added or removed while preserving the same wallet public key.
+- Multiple approvers supported: each approver holds an independently encrypted copy of the customer share, allowing secure multi-user wallets.
+Users can be added or removed while preserving the same wallet public key.